genner-lab/meta-fish-lib/assets/reports-tables.md

 ##### Results

 The total number of accepted UK species is estimated to be around 531, with 176 common species, and 4280 total names including synonyms.
-The NCBI GenBank and BOLD databases were searched on 01 Jun 2021 (GenBank version 243), and the search retrieved 50927 accessions from 495 unique species.
+The NCBI GenBank and BOLD databases were searched on 28 Jul 2021 (GenBank version 244), and the search retrieved 51665 accessions from 495 unique species.
 Below is presented a summary table of reference library coverage (Table 1), numbers of individuals per common species (Table 2), and the sequences added to the reference library in the most recent update (Table 3).

 **Table 1.
 Summary of coverage.
 Locus = mitochondrial gene; Fragment = metabarcode primer set; Total = total number of sequences; Cov. (all) = proportion of all species with at least one sequence; Cov. (common) = proportion of common species with at least one sequence; Cov. (rare) = proportion of rare species with at least one sequence; Singletons = proportion of species represented by only one sequence, only including those with &gt;0 sequences; Haps (mean) = mean number unique haplotypes per species; Haps (median) = median number unique haplotypes per species.**